GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/pingid.md

 - [PingID mobile app](https://www.pingidentity.com/en/resources/downloads/pingid.html) (for testing users)

-- Test users at both sides Gluu and PingOne
+- Test users at Gluu and (optionally) at PingOne

 ### Mapping of local and remote identities

 Configuring the correspondence between local (Gluu) users and remote (PingOne) users is key.
-Assuming that Gluu `uid` equals to PingOne `username` is not practical.
+Assuming that Gluu `uid` equals to PingOne `username` may not be practical.
 For this purpose it is required to setup an attribute in Gluu's local database to store the reference to the external identity, ie. PingOne username.

-It is assumed that such mapping is already in place, that is, the attribute exists and some local users have the attribute populated.
 If your underlying database is LDAP, this [page](https://www.gluu.org/docs/gluu-server/admin-guide/attribute#custom-attributes) explains how to add an attribute to openDJ schema.

-The authentication flow the custom interception script implements does not make any user provisioning: if a user attempts to login (with Gluu) and there is no correspondence to a remote user, authentication is performed by means of user+password combination only.
-No linking of external accounts takes place through the flow.
+The authentication flow the custom interception script implements may create users at ping side: if a user attempts to login (with Gluu) and the username referenced by the mapping attribute is not found as a pingID user, a new (remote) user is added.
+This applies as long as the [script](#add the-custom-script) is parameterized with the `addNonExistentPingUser` property.

+When the mapping attribute is not populated, authentication is performed by means of user+password combination only.
 The next section provides more information about the actual flow steps.

 ## Authentication flow overview